fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 to your requests.
 It will help narrow the scope even further.

 ## How To Create An Architecture When Requirements Constantly Change?

+Simple, account for it.
+This may seem obvious but more often than not do I see development teams struggle to understand how to create an architecture other than the one they where taught in school or on their first job.
+I have a similar observation when it comes to using primitives in the code but we will cover that in another question.

+My basic argument is, developers who know how to create loosely coupled code, know how to scale any system, no matter how much the requirements change.
+The reason being, that they design the system so that the cost of changing it is low.
+The biggest mistake you can make in view, is to try to make your abstractions too generic or too flexible too early.
+As features are added and requirements change, you will more often than not, find that your abstractions start to grow in complexity.

+Rather than trying to be generic, I suggest you think as code being disposable.
+The key difference is that when things change, you should not focus on what code you have commited to but rather focus on what the best solution right now is.
+As a rule, developers view code as an investment and if you make a bad one, most will just continue to add to it.
+Here is where the difference in mindset lies.
+If we can only ever add to our code without ever removing, we need to create complex abstractions that grows forever.
+However, if the cost of removing code that no longer is needed or that has changed so fundamentally that it is no longer a good fit for our requirements is low.
+Then why not just keep complexity down and rewrite?
+Big rewrites are usually the outcome of having code that can not be changed as a small unit of a greater whole.

+One of my favorite patterns that gives a practical example of this idea of "disposable code" is a flavour of the modular monolith.
+Frankly speaking, I never liked the term because I always associate the style of it I use as the "kernel pattern".

+Let us assume that we are making a project that is to handler orders of some arbitrary product.
+Our most natural entities in such a system would probably, users, products and orders.

+TODO: show folder structure

 ## Why Do It Companies Prioritize Speed Over Quality?
 ## What Could Ai Do For A Software Developer?
 ## Should Developers Have Emotional Attachment To Their Projects?